harsh-sahni-projects/expenses/readme.md

 # About

-This is an expense manager app made in ReactJS.
+You can keep track of your expenses using this app.
+It is made in ReactJS.

 # How to run